lirios/docs/docs/packaging/snap.md

 ### Platform snap

 Our [platform snap](https://github.com/lirios/platform-snap) serves as a bundle for libraries commonly used by our projects.
-It contains Qt, KDE dependencies, Fluid and some others.
+It contains Qt, KDE dependencies, Fluid and some other pieces.

 Right now it has to be build on Ubuntu 16.04 because this is the current base for snap applications.
 Even if you are running Ubuntu 16.04 however, you should use `snapcraft cleanbuild` or create your own [LXC container](https://linuxcontainers.org/) to build the platform snap in.

+By doing so, you make sure you don't pollute your system with libraries installed for the snap and you also make sure the snap will not be polluted by your system.

 Be warned that it will download and build a big chunk of its contents from source so the build might (depending on your machine) take several hours and will use multiple gigabytes of hard disk space.